Electronic Prescribing EPS and eRD inc. Remote Consultations

-Electronic Prescribing Service - Phase 4 was deployed from 18th November 2019, initially to TPP SystmOne following a pilot in 2018.
-The roll out plans for EMIS, Vision and Microtest will follow.
+Electronic Prescribing Service – Phase 4 was deployed from 18th November 2019, initially to TPP SystmOne following a pilot in 2018, and then to EMIS.
+It has recently also been enabled for the Vision and Microtest GP clinical systems (2023).

-Phase 4 of EPS allows prescriptions for patients without an EPS nomination to be signed, sent and processed electronically.
+Phase 4 of EPS (recently implemented) allows prescriptions for patients without an EPS nomination to be signed, sent and processed electronically.

 Patients without an EPS nomination will be given a token (patients may refer to this as a paper copy of their prescription) to present at a community pharmacy or Dispensing Appliance Contractor (DAC) to obtain their medication.
 This token will contain a unique barcode which can be scanned at any community pharmacy or DAC in England to download the prescription from the NHS Spine and retrieve the medication details.

 Paper prescriptions will continue to be available in special circumstances, but almost all prescriptions will be processed electronically.

 Prescribers will have the ability to cancel electronic prescriptions at any point up until they are dispensed and record the reason why they were cancelled.
 Also, prescriptions for nominated dispensing contractors will no longer need to be sent by post in situations where this was previously necessary.

 Phase 4 – Information for GP Practices contains details on how it works in practice along with resources and templates.

 Sign up to receive NHS Digital bulletins to your inbox.

 With more and more remote consultations the GPC thought it important to highlight that the GMC have published updated guidance on prescribing, to support doctors who are increasingly seeing patients via remote and virtual consultations.

 Key updates include: